Leviticus 21:1–24:23; Ezekiel 44:15–31; Luke 14:12–24

 “Not many of you should become teachers, my fellow Believers, because you know that we who teach will be judged more strictly.”
 (James 3:1)

 Why?
 Teachers are leaders, and with that calling comes greater responsibility.
-Teachers often have a wider circle of influence — for good or for evil — than the general population since they teach others not only by their words, but by example.
+Teachers can have a wider circle of influence — for good or for evil — than the general population, since they teach others not only by their words but by example.
 Students most often look up to their teachers; therefore, those who teach God’s Word are to live an exemplary life — a sobering challenge.

 Some servants of the Lord may be called to live by a stricter standard.
 For example, the apostle Paul said that although all things are permissible for him, not all are helpful: